Eugene Lion: Directing

 Lion was the first North American to direct at The Abbey Theatre, Ireland's national theatre, staging its commemorative production of Samuel Beckett's Waiting for Godot in 1976, which gained notice for "an entirely fresh, deeply imaginative approach....Lion has brought new meaning to the play -- and much new humour".
 In 1978 he directed their production of Arthur Miller's The Crucible, which was praised as "a powerful, unfussy presentation, masterly in its groupings and getting from a dedicated cast acting of unusual strength and intensity."

 He was associate director of the Guthrie Theater in Minneapolis (1974–76), where he directed Waiting for Godot and Brecht's Mother Courage.

 He was founding artistic director of Guthrie 2, the Guthrie's alternative and experimental stage (1975–76), where his direction of an adaptation of Michael Ondaatje's The Collected Works of Billy the Kid was acknowledged to be "one of the most exhilarating evenings of theater in the Twin Cities in a long while!".
 Conceived by Lion as an experimental alternative theatre to the Mainstage, Guthrie 2 was dedicated to the production of living playwrights.
-Its resident repertory company, which included John Pielmeier, its apprentice program and its international network of alternative theatres came to an end when Lion's tenure was terminated by its parent, The Guthrie Theater, which lead to a law suit and an acrimonious parting of ways.
+Its resident repertory company, which included John Pielmeier, its apprentice program and its international network of alternative theatres came to an end when Lion's tenure was terminated by its parent, The Guthrie Theater, which lead to a lawsuit and an acrimonious parting of ways.
 The late-night series of productions by local independent theatre groups continued at the Southern Theater, which took over the facility.

 Lion then became artistic director of the Hawaii Public Theater (1977–79), where he directed Peter Weiss's Marat/Sade (1978), Jean Genet's The Maids, in two versions (1978) and Alexander Ostrovsky 's The Fools!
 (1977).

 Lion staged and wrote works for Canada's Theatre Beyond Words which were performed in 1985 at the Pushkin Theatre in Moscow; he directed Pielmeier's Agnes of God at Dublin's Gate Theatre(1984), Dürrenmatt's The Physicists at the Advent Theatre in Nashville (1979), and Samuel Beckett's Endgame at Ottawa's National Arts Centre (1989).